StephenHausler/FeatureMapFiltering/README.md

 # FeatureMapFiltering
 Source code to ACRA paper "Feature Map Filtering: Improving Visual Place Recognition with Convolutional Calibration".
+If you use this source code, please cite the following reference:
+Hausler, S., Jacobson A., and Milford, M. (2018).
+Feature Map Filtering: Improving Visual Place Recognition with Convolutional Calibration.
+In Australasian Conference on Robotics and Automation (ACRA).

 To use this source code, recommend downloading the St Lucia dataset.
 Please go to https://wiki.qut.edu.au/display/cyphy/St+Lucia+Multiple+Times+of+Day and download "180809_1545" and "190809_0845".